jacobmstein/cs1302-phased-list/README.md

 * **No Implementation Dependencies:** <a id="no-impl-deps"/>You are not permitted to use one implementation of the `StringList` interface in another implementation.
   For example, you cannot use the `ArrayStringList` class inside of your `LinkedStringList` class or vise versa.
-If you decide to implement a parent class or create a class for the extra credit, then those new classes cannot depend on either of the `StringList` implementations, however, they can depend on the `StringList` interface itself.
+Additionally, `BaseStringList` cannot depend on either of the `StringList` implementations, however, it can (and should) depend on the `StringList` interface itself.
 If you have any questions about this, then please ask your instructor.

   You can check this using the `jdeps` tool.
 Inspect the output of